Cranes for our future – Disarmament and non-proliferation for a nuclear-free future

 The dangers of a new nuclear era

-The war in Ukraine, and Vladimir Putin’s frequent reminders of Russia’s nuclear arsenal, have highlighted the dangers of a new nuclear era and the Asser Institute is aiming to play a key part in arms control education with a series of doctoral seminars in 2022.
+The war in Ukraine, and Vladimir Putin’s frequent reminders of Russia’s nuclear arsenal, have highlighted the dangers of a new nuclear era and the Asser Institute's Arms Control Law Hub aims to play a key part in arms control education with a series of professional trainings as well as academic workshops in 2023.

-The challenges posed to international security by nuclear, chemical, and biological weapons have recently reached levels of urgency not seen since the Cold War.
-There is an increasing demand for professionals in the field of Weapons of Mass Destruction (WMD) to tackle the challenges of today’s non-proliferation and disarmament agenda with a more integrated understanding of these issues.
-From 19 to 23 September, the Asser Institute in The Hague will host the thirteenth training programme on disarmament and non-proliferation of weapons of mass destruction, co-organized with the Organisation for the Prohibition of Chemical Weapons (OPCW).
+The tragedy in Hiroshima and Nagasaki reminds us of the devastating power of nuclear weapons.
+International law and the nuclear non-proliferation framework can play an essential role in protecting us from the dangers of these weapons.
+However, this requires professionals in the field of Weapons of Mass Destruction (WMD) to tackle the challenges of today’s non-proliferation and disarmament agenda with an integrated understanding of these issues.
+From 19 to 22 September 2023, the Asser Institute in The Hague will host the fourteenth training programme on disarmament and non-proliferation of weapons of mass destruction, co-organized with the Organisation for the Prohibition of Chemical Weapons (OPCW).